MaterializeInc/materialize/doc/developer/scratch.md

 ## Example

-To run our suite of release load tests, log in as described above, and then run:
+To run our suite of release load tests, run the initial setup and log in as described above, and then run:

 ```
 bin/scratch < misc/load-tests/release.json